 Food Security Initiative at Towson University in Northeastern Maryland (TUNE)

 Project: The Food Security Initiative will offer the Food Share, the new campus food pantry, to the campus of TUNE.
 The TMA AmeriCorps VISTA will be responsible for creating a framework for the project by utilizing data gathered from campus surveys and institutional data, develop a curriculum and co-facilitate education workshops around finances, food security, and sustainability, and host events like a farmers market or wellness fair.
-Each year, the VISTA will track and report on the impact of the Food Share Project while setting new goals to ensure the success of the project.

 University of Baltimore